How to Spot a Fake T206 Card: Authentication Guide

 Buy Some T206 Commons To Prepare

-Once you have your cards, and the needed equipment (black light and a loupe), you should be well on your way to become an expert at authenticating T206 cards.
+Once you have your cards and the necessary equipment (a black light and a loupe), you should be well on your way to becoming an expert at authenticating T206 cards.

 If you see any cards at auction that look suspect, feel free to let us know at he**@*************ds.com